10 Tax Benefits of Investing in Rental Properties

 Learn more about depreciation and depreciation recapture →

-When investors sell a rental property, they're liable to pay long-term capital gains tax of 0 percent, 15 percent, or 20 percent on any profit from the sale.
+Generally, when investors sell a rental property, they're liable to pay long-term capital gains tax of 0 percent, 15 percent, or 20 percent on any profit from the sale as mentioned above.
 This means, should you purchase a property for $200,000, and then sell for $300,000 ten years later you would be required to pay capital gains tax of up to $20,000.

 Additionally, the depreciation expense is recaptured upon the sale.
 To work out the depreciation recapture amount, the total depreciated amount is treated as gains and taxed as ordinary income up to a maximum rate of 25 percent (depending on the investor’s federal income tax bracket).